chriswailes/RLTK/README.md

 ## Contributing

-If you are interested in contributing to RLTK you can:
+If you are interested in contributing to RLTK there are many aspects of the library that you can work on.
+A detailed TODO list can be found [here](https://github.com/chriswailes/RLTK/blob/master/TODO.md).
+If you are looking for smaller units of work feel free to:

 * Help provide unit tests.
 Not all of RLTK is tested as well as it could be.
 Specifically, more tests for the RLTK::CFG and RLTK::Parser classes would be appreciated.
 * Write lexers or parsers that you think others might want to use.
 Possibilities include HTML, JSON/YAML, Javascript, and Ruby.
-* Write a class for dealing with regular languages.
 * Extend the RLTK::CFG class with additional functionality.

-* Let me know if you found any part of this documentation unclear or incomplete.
+Lastly, I love hearing back from users.
+If you find any part of the documentation unclear or incomplete let me know.
+It is also helpful to me to know how people are using the library, so if you are using RLTK in your project send me an email.
+This lets me know what features are being used and where I should focus my development efforts.

 ## News